Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Also take note that some (but not all) Golden Gai bars charge an entry fee on top of the drinks and snack prices and some bars are Japanese only – so you want to double check as you enter.
 ‘Kanpai’ to a memorable night out in Golden Gai!

-Check out this Shinjuku izakaya and Golden Gai bar hopping tour or Shinjuku Golden Gai food tour.
+Check out this Tokyo local bar and Izakaya crawl evening tour or Shinjuku Golden Gai food tour.

 If you only plan to see one area of Shinjuku lit up at night, make it Kabukichō, the heart and soul and a great place to explore in Tokyo at night